-If a student would like to be PTA into a 6 Plus class, they must first demonstrate a need for Troy ESL.
-This could be based on their current academic GPA, passing the TOEFL or IELTS before reaching level 6 in the Troy ESL program, or having a GPA lower than 3.75 in level 6.
+If a student would like to PTA into a 6 Plus class, they must first demonstrate a need for Troy ESL.
+This could be based on their current academic GPA, passing the TOEFL or IELTS before registration, or having a GPA lower than 3.75 in level 6.